Shivaraj1995/Projects/README.md

 # Projects
-This repository contains all my MTech projects. ( in Supervised & unSuperverised learnings, Deep Learning and Natural Language Processing.)
+This repository contains all my MTech projects. ( in Supervised & Unsuperverised learnings, Deep Learning and Natural Language Processing.)